 Zelensky agreed, and Trump said he would have Giuliani and Barr call him.

-Here we list some of the key dates in the fast-moving, still-unfolding story.
+Here we list some of the key dates in the impeachment of President Donald Trump.

 Jan.
 23 — Biden boasts that he threatened Ukraine’s then-president, Petro Poroshenko, and then-prime minister, Arseniy Yatsenyuk, to fire Prosecutor General Viktor Shokin, who was widely viewed as ineffective at prosecuting corruption, or risk losing $1 billion in loan guarantees from the U.S. “I looked at them and said: I’m leaving in six hours.
 If the prosecutor is not fired, you’re not getting the money,” Biden says in remarks at an event hosted by the Council on Foreign Relations.
 “Well, son of a bitch.
 He got fired.”
 Shokin was removed in March 2016.